WebAssembly/interface-types/proposals/interface-types/Explainer.md

 replaced by `(ref $Import)`s which could eliminate dynamic type checks in adapter functions at instantiation-time.

-### Embedding WebAssembly in Language Runtimes (revisited)
+### Creating Maximally-Reusable Modules (revisited)

-When adapter functions are exposed to an embedder language, the copy semantics of interface types provides the embedder language significant flexibility for how to coerce values to and from interface values.
+To create a maximally-reusable module, a developer would produce an adapter module that exclusively uses interface types in its signature to create a shared-nothing interface.
+The value semantics of interface types provide the client language significant flexibility in how to coerce to and from its native language values.

 For example, the [JS API] would be extended to provide the following coercions (in [`ToJSValue`] and [`ToWebAssemblyValue`]):